DevExpress-Examples/winforms-dashboard-custom-database-schema-for-sql-data-sources/Readme.md

 * [Form1.cs](./CS/Dashboard_CustomSchemaProvider/Form1.cs) (VB: [Form1.vb](./VB/Dashboard_CustomSchemaProvider/Form1.vb))
 * [CustomDBSchemaProvider.cs](./CS/Dashboard_CustomSchemaProvider/CustomDBSchemaProvider.cs) (VB: [FormCustomDBSchemaProvider1.vb](./VB/Dashboard_CustomSchemaProvider/CustomDBSchemaProvider.vb))
 <!-- default file list end -->
-# How to: Customize the Data Store Schema to Restrict Fields in Query Builder
+# Dashboard for WinForms - How to customize the Data Store Schema to Restrict Fields in Query Builder

 This example demonstrates how to customize a data store schema for a dashboard data source that uses a connection to the _nwind.mdb_ database.